itcq/homelab/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Depending on your budget and/or ability to obtain the physical hardware(servers, routers, switches, etc..) it will almost always be cheaper to virtualize a lab environment from your existing computer.
+[See the Prerequisites Section](##Prerequisites)

 You can obtain the physical hardware and equipment through eBay, Craigslist, Facebook, LinkedIn, and More(Contribute to this section?)